ragarwal23/Gross-Metropolitan-Products-Analysis/README.md

 ## Code

-The [code](/code) directory contains Jupyter notebooks and scripts used in the analysis.
-You can explore each notebook to understand the specific steps of data preprocessing, visualization, and modeling.
+The [code](/code) directory contains R markdown notebooks and scripts used in the analysis.
+You can explore the notebook to understand the specific steps of data preprocessing, visualization, and modeling.

-## Citations

-If you use this analysis or code in your own work, please cite the original paper:

-Rachit Agarwal.
-"Analyzing Gross Metropolitan Products".
-[Link to Paper](#)

-## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.